dy/piezo/docs/r&d.md

     - reserves `#` as operator, not part of variable name
       - cannot use notes, indices `x#1, x#2`, placeholder `a |> #`
     - has too strong sense as "global declaration", outside of program
+      - if private, we can't use as static reset access `f.x = 0`

   5. ~~`[x1, x2, y1, y2] = #`~~
     + involves destructuring syntax